 José takes pride in sourcing local and organic food and this is highlighted on his menus, where suppliers are credited - including Kate McCormack & Sons, Country Fresh, McLaughlin's Fruit & Veg, Clarke's Seafoods and O'Connells C&C, all in Westport; 100% Irish beef is from the Slaney Valley.

 Lunch is a casual affair with tasty soups, chowder, wraps, panini and baguettes, and some appealing pasta dishes for a continental flavour; many main courses are likely to be under €10.

 The welcome from the very helpful local staff is warm and friendly at all times, and there's a very good children's menu.

 José's extensive evening menus offer a wide range of popular dishes (starters and pasta dishes, pizzas and a selection of fish, poultry and meat dishes, with at least ten choices in each section) and are well priced, with generous main courses ranging from about €12 to €22 .

 Unusual dishes include a Trio of Irish meats (Irish fillet steak, pork and lamb, drizzled with a red wine jus), while daily specials could include local scallops and crab claws in a good beurre blanc, or roast duckling with an orange and cranberry sauce.

 Popular desserts include tiramisu, banoffi pie and profiteroles.

-A balanced choice of wines from the old and new worlds includes 4 house wines at about €20, also served by the glass, and some half bottles.
+A balanced choice of wines from the old and new worlds includes 4 house wines from about €20, also served by the glass, and some half bottles.

-Try to get a window table so that you can watch the comings and goings of night time Bridge Street.
+Try to get a window table so that you can watch the comings and goings on Bridge Street.